Parameterized Prompt for Incremental Object Detection: METHODS

 \subsection{Parameterized Prompt Fusion for Incremental Learning}

 The parameterized prompt also faces catastrophic forgetting during incremental learning.
-To address the forgetting, we introduce model fusion after each task training.
+To address the forgetting, we introduce model fusion after each incremental training process.
 During the fusion process, we aim to retain the important parameters of each task and average the consistent parameters across tasks.
-Furthermore, we introduce a sparse loss to concentrate the knowledge of each task in important parameters for facilitate the model fusion.
+We also introduce a sparse loss to concentrate the knowledge of each task in different parameter subsets to facilitate the model fusion.

 \textbf{Model fusion.} For a sequence of incremental tasks $\left\{ {{T_1} \ldots {T_t}} \right\}$, we add a fusion process after the training process in $\left\{ {{T_2} \ldots {T_t}} \right\}$ to fuse the parameterized prompt of the current task with those of the previous task.
 We denote the parameterized prompt obtained from training as $\theta _t$ and those obtained from fusion as $\theta _t^f$.
 For $T_t$ ($t \geqslant 2$), the parameterized prompt used for testing is $\theta _t^f$, which is obtained by fusing $\theta _t$ and $\theta _{t - 1}^f$ (when $t=2$, we fuse $\theta _2$ and $\theta _1$).